temporalio/documentation/docs/node/hello-world.md

 [API reference](https://nodejs.temporal.io/api/modules/workflow)

-Workflows are the core of the Temporal system, they abstract away the complexities of writing distributed programs.
+Workflows are the core of the Temporal system.
+They abstract away the complexities of writing distributed programs.

-In the NodeJS SDK, each Workflow runs in a separate V8 isolate to provide a [deterministic runtime](/docs/node/determinism).
+In the NodeJS SDK, each Workflow runs in a separate V8 isolate in order to provide a [deterministic runtime](/docs/node/determinism).

 #### Interface